The Well of the World's End: Synopsis

 A girl's mother died, and her father remarried.
 Her stepmother abused her, made her do all the housework, and finally decided to be rid of her.
 She gave her a sieve and ordered her to not come back without filling it at the Well of the World's End.
-The girl named Ogawasata set out and questioned everyone about the way.
-Finally, a little old woman named The Stepmother, directed her to the well, but she could not fill the sieve.
+The girl set out and questioned everyone about the way.
+Finally, a little old woman directed her to the well, but she could not fill the sieve.
 She wept.
-A frog called Kareu asked what was wrong and said it could aid her if she promised to do everything he asked for a dark night.
-She agreed, and the Kareu told her to stop the holes up with moss and clay.
+A frog asked what was wrong and said it could aid her if she promised to do everything he asked for a dark night.
+She agreed, and the frog told her to stop the holes up with moss and clay.
 With that, she carried back the water.

 The stepmother was angry at her return, and when the frog arrived, she insisted that the girl keep her promise.
-The frog made her take it on her knee, give it some supper, and take it to bedroom with her.
+The frog made her take it on her knee, give it some supper, and take it to the bedroom with her.
 In the morning, it made her chop off its head.
-When she did, it was evoled into a handsome prince.
-The stepmother was even more angry, but the prince married the girl and took her farewell Kareu.
+When she did, it turned into a handsome prince.
+The stepmother was even more angry, but the prince married the girl and took her to live in his castle.